PrismLauncher/prismlauncher.org/src/news/cf-compromised-alert.md

 Multiple groups are reporting CurseForge and Bukkit as compromised.
 Malware has been uploaded in various projects and it may be a security vulnerability in the Overwolf platform. **We recommend not downloading or updating any mods from CurseForge and Bukkit at the moment**, and we will update y'all with the latest news as more information becomes available.

+Additionally there are indicators that the malware is self-replicating, which is why **you should avoid playing Minecraft at all for now**.

 Table of contents:

 [[toc]]